dmarcotte/idea-handlebars/readme.md

 * Contributing code
     * Have a gander at the [contributor guidelines](https://github.com/dmarcotte/idea-handlebars/blob/master/contributing.md)
     * The [developer setup instructions](https://github.com/dmarcotte/idea-handlebars/blob/master/developer_environment.md) should get you up and running in no time
-    * Look at [contribs-welcome issues](https://github.com/dmarcotte/idea-handlebars/issues?direction=desc&labels=contrib-welcome&page=1&sort=created&state=open) for ideas, or [submit an idea of your own](https://github.com/dmarcotte/idea-handlebars/issues/new)
+    * Look at [contrib-welcome issues](https://github.com/dmarcotte/idea-handlebars/issues?direction=desc&labels=contrib-welcome&page=1&sort=created&state=open) for ideas, or [submit an idea of your own](https://github.com/dmarcotte/idea-handlebars/issues/new)